 What senior care actually costs in Pennsylvania in 2026

-Medicare-certified home health $0 cost-share to patient
+| Medicare-certified home health | $0 cost-share to the patient |

-Nursing Facility dementia unit Higher than general NF rate; varies by facility
+| Nursing Facility dementia unit | Higher than the general NF rate; varies by facility |

-Medicare SNF copay days 21-100 $217 per day
+| Medicare SNF copay, days 21-100 | $217 per day |

-LIFE Program for dual-eligible $0 out of pocket
+| LIFE Program for dual-eligibles | $0 out of pocket |

 Every Pennsylvania family pays for senior care through some combination of seven layers.
 The layers are not mutually exclusive.
 Most families combine three to five.